APerson241/Devclub/README.md

 Robat
 -----

-John Lhota, Daniel Glus, and Miles Shebar made this fun game where you build robots and make money.
+John Lhota, Daniel Glus, and Miles Shebar made this fun (yeah, right) game where you build robots and make money.

 SwivelDrive
 -----------